vishnukumarkvs/notes/ccna.md

 - NIc
 - 25Gig network uses SFP
 - SFP = Small Form-factor Pluggable transceiver.
 It is hot swappable which uses optical fibre as connection
-- The above is called 25Gig ethernet cable
+- The above is also called 25Gig ethernet cable
 - laptops have normal ethernet cable with RJ45 connector.
 This is electrical with copper cable.
 1G home speed.
 Can go upto 40G max